The picture of health.

-Clinical placements are a required element of this program and students will be assigned placements at approved training sites.
+Clinical placements are a required element of this program, and you will be assigned placements at approved training sites.
 Additional sites may be considered in consultation with program faculty.
-There is no guarantee that students will receive their preferred placement.
+There is no guarantee that students will receive a placement at their preferred clinical site.
 All expenses associated with the completion of clinical placement will be the responsibility of the student.

 You will require a clear Certificate of Conduct (Criminal Record Check and Vulnerability Sector Check) to be permitted into a clinical placement.
 Those with an unclear Certificate of Conduct are advised to speak with program faculty at the beginning of the program.

 Entrance requirements for the X-Ray Skills for Medical Laboratory Technologists program are as follows: